-The market value may need to be reduced for any input tax credits to which you would have been entitled; see GST input tax credits on the previous page.
+The market value may need to be reduced for any input tax credits to which you would have been entitled; see GST input tax credits in the previous column.

 Note that there are special rules for working out the effective life and decline in value of a depreciating asset acquired from an associate, such as a spouse or partner; see Depreciating asset acquired from an associate on page 9.